bcgsc/pori_cbioportal/README.md

 # PORI cBioportal

-This repository is part of the [platform for oncogenomic reporting and interpretation](https://github.com/bcgsc/pori).
+This repository is part of the [Platform for Oncogenomic Reporting and Interpretation (PORI)](https://bcgsc.github.io/pori).

 This python package uses the IPR and GraphKB PORI adaptors to create PORI reports from dumps